blockSightLive/blocksight-main/docs/code-standard.md

 ---

 ## 💡 Remember

+This file is for rules only, not for summaries, state, or comments.
+I do not add things to this file myself.
+I do not run commands unless explicitly told to.
+I do not create more markdown files.

 This guide is my single source of truth for high-quality, high-performance code.
 I consult it before every programming session to maintain consistency, excellence, and meet modern expert programming standards.